Listening Skills: The Underrated Soft Skill That Builds Strong Careers

 Barriers to Active Listening

-Let's acknowledge a few obstacles that hinder active listening.
+Let's acknowledge a few common obstacles that hinder active listening:

-We easily get distracted, whether it’s the buzzing of a phone, a background noise, or our own wandering thoughts.
+We easily get distracted, whether it’s the buzzing of a phone, background noise, or our own wandering thoughts.
+When your mind drifts, gently refocus and bring your attention back to the speaker.

-We miss the unspoken messages, hints, and even their emotions.
-So pause, let the person complete and respond, then feel the difference.
+Human nature tempts us to interrupt with expert comments mid-conversation.
+But this means missing unspoken cues, hints, and emotions.
+Pause, let the person complete and respond, then feel the difference.

 4. Emotional triggers